-While Core Knowledge Areas (CKA) are a set of content areas that define what caregivers should know and understand in order to provide quality experiences for children, Core Competencies are a set of observable skills that reflect a caregiver’s knowledge and understanding of the CKA.
-The competencies identify skills at the beginning, intermediate and advanced levels of professionalism related to providing quality Early Care and Education and help to standardize the expectations for ECE professionals.
+While Core Knowledge Areas (CKA) are a set of content areas that define what ECE educators should know and understand to provide quality experiences for children, Core Competencies are a set of observable skills that reflect an educator’s knowledge and understanding of the CKA.
+The competencies identify skills at the beginning, intermediate and advanced levels of professionalism related to providing high-quality early care and education and help to standardize the expectations for ECE educators.
 Competencies are based on nationally accepted standards and best practice in the field of ECE.

 Linkages to Other Parts of the Professional Development System in Nevada

 Core Knowledge Areas (CKA) and Core Competencies were developed as part of the growing professional development system in Nevada.
 Consideration was given to how these components support, enhance and otherwise affect other parts of the system.
 As noted below, there are several clear linkages that can be made.

 Connection to the Career Ladder

 The CKA and competency levels support the framework of the Nevada Early Care and Education Professional Career Ladder and provide the foundation for the professional development system.
 They provide a roadmap for individual professional growth that becomes increasingly more specialized as higher levels of formal education are achieved.
 Completion of formal education in ECE results in advancement along the Career Ladder.